 Skip advert

 Advertisement - Article continues below

-Ford’s rationale behind the increase is that buyers of really small vans frequently want a bit more space – to the point where it’s more important to cover a larger percentage of the middle ground than the ultra-compact area at the bottom of the market where models such as the Fiesta SportVan once dwelled.
-So here, then, is the new Transit Courier – with a larger load bay in every appreciable dimension than the vehicle it replaces.
+Ford’s rationale behind the size increase is that buyers of really small vans frequently want a bit more space – to the point where it’s more important to cover a larger percentage of the middle ground than the ultra-compact area at the bottom of the market where models such as the Fiesta SportVan once dwelled.
+So here, then, is the new Transit Courier – with a larger load bay in every appreciable dimension than the vehicle it replaced.
 Oh, and a higher price.

+Skip advert